 This conveniently also works in a positive way.
 You can calm them with a serene disposition.
 Breathe in.
 Soothe your cat with a gentle voice, soft pets, and whatever else you know they like.

 Whether you’re walking in your neighbourhood or taking your cat to a park, follow posted rules about pets.
 Keep your cat on leash (even if dogs are off-leash—maybe especially if dogs are allowed off-leash where you are).

 And no matter where you are, be courteous with your pet.
 Not everyone loves them like you do.
 Stay only in pet-friendly accommodation.
 While we’ve never had to deal with accidents, they can happen.
 Clean up after them and Leave No Trace.

 Wondering about the travel litter box situation?
 We bring one from home.
 She knows the routine.
 She never goes outside of it (except once in very soft dirt in an Airbnb’s backyard).
 Travel boxes exist in addition to eco-options, and some cats can be trained to use a toilet.
 You do you.

 Or at your mom’s house, or at your pet-friendly Airbnb after they’ve settled in for a day or two.
 It’s okay.
 Just don’t leave them in a hot (or very cold) vehicle while you’re hiking or having lunch.
 That’s not safe or kind.

-All in all, traveling with a pet is not the same as traveling without.
+All in all, adventuring with a travel cat is not the same as going without them.
 Some modes of travel and certain places won’t suit your cat (or straight up won’t allow them)—and that’s okay.
 They’ll still be asleep when you get back.
 Just kidding.
 But maybe.